yogithaj08/digital-certificate-verification-system/README.md

 ## System Workflow

-1. Administrator logs into the system using authorized credentials.
+1. Admin logs in to the system.

-2. The administrator enters student details including name, register number, course, academic year, institution, and certificate type.
+2. Student details are entered.

-3. The system generates a unique Certificate ID and stores certificate information in the database.
+3. Certificate information is processed.

-4. A QR code is automatically generated and linked to the certificate verification page.
+4. QR code and unique hash are generated.
+5. Digital certificate is created.
+6. Certificate is stored in the database.

-5. The QR code is embedded into the PDF certificate and the certificate is issued to the student.
+7. Certificate is issued to the student.

-6. The system generates a SHA-256 hash value for the certificate file and securely stores it in the database.

-7. Users verify certificates by scanning the embedded QR code.

-8. The system retrieves certificate details and validates the certificate status.

-9. The stored hash value is compared with the current certificate hash to detect any tampering or unauthorized modifications.
+8. Student can access and verify certificates.
+9. User scans the QR code for verification.
+10. Certificate authenticity is validated.

-10. The verification result is displayed as:
+11. Verification result is displayed.

-* Valid Certificate
-* Revoked Certificate
-* Tampered Certificate
-* Invalid Certificate

-11. Every verification attempt is recorded in the verification log for monitoring and auditing purposes.

 ---

 ## System Design

+The following diagrams illustrate the data flow and database structure of the Digital Certificate Verification System.

-### ER Diagram
+### Entity Relationship(ER) Diagram

 <p align="center">
   <img src="./diagrams/er_diagram.png" width="700"/>